-Satellite images and tracking maps of Category 1 Hurricane Elsa 2021, June 28 - July 10.
+Satellite images, weather maps and tracks of Category 1 Hurricane Elsa 2021, June 28 - July 10.
 Max wind speed 85mph.

 As Elsa moves off the coast of Maine through this evening, heavy rainfall could lead to considerable flash and urban flooding.